hansq7777/video_transcription_summary/README.md

 This project downloads videos, extracts audio, generates transcripts using OpenAI Whisper, and summarizes the content.
 The GUI allows entering a video URL or selecting a local audio file (common formats are converted to WAV so Whisper can process them).

+Audio shorter than 15 minutes is transcribed directly.
+Longer media is split into equal parts of up to 15 minutes each before transcription, and the resulting text is concatenated.

 ## Installation

 1. Install [ffmpeg](https://ffmpeg.org/) on your system.